tarantool/docker/README.md

 It will create a one-off Tarantool instance and open an interactive console.
-From there you can either type `tutorial()` or follow the [documentation](https://www.tarantool.io/en/doc/latest/getting_started/getting_started_db/#using-a-docker-image).
+From there, you can either type `tutorial()` in the console or follow the [documentation](https://www.tarantool.io/en/doc/latest/getting_started/getting_started_db/#using-a-docker-image).

 ## What's on board

 The `tarantool/tarantool` images contain the Tarantool executable and a combination of [Lua modules](#included-modules) and utilities often used in production.
-They are designed to be a building block for modern services, and as such have a few design choices that set them apart from the systemd-controlled Tarantool.
+Designed as a building block for modern services, these modules and utilities are based on a few design choices that set them apart from the systemd-controlled Tarantool.
-We check these modules for compatibility with the Tarantool version included in the image.
+We check all these extensions for compatibility with the Tarantool version included in the image.

-These images come in three flavors, based on three different images: `alpine:3.15`, `centos:7` and `ubuntu:20.04`.
+The Docker images come in three flavors, based on three different images: `alpine:3.15`, `centos:7` and `ubuntu:20.04`.
 Check them out:

 ```console